dankimio/jekyll-blog/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-About page goes here.
+My name is Dan.
+I'm a web & mobile developer.
+Currently I live in Moscow.